oduwole-ayomipo/AirBnB-clone/README.md

 - The concept of props,
 - Creating components from an array
 - Using the .map() function to iterate over an array of data in a database and creating a new array that will be displayed on the browser
-- The spread operator in js.
+- The spread operator in js
 - Understanding and getting familiar with the different tailwind classes
-- Applying the mobile first approrach with tailwind
+- Applying the mobile first approrach with tailwind css
-- And so much more
+- And so much more...

 #### These are some snippets I am proud of